MrQubo/cat-fuse/README.md

 ```

 ## Todo
-Cache content and size of files and invalidate the cache if mtime has changed.
+- Cache content and size of files and invalidate the cache if mtime has changed.
+- Add open and lock operations.